Is the 9Barista just a fancy moka pot?

 There are two ways to be able to tell when your machine has finished extracting; the first is that the espresso will stop rising in the portafilter.
 You should also be able to see and hear a final, stronger flow of steam coming from the chimney, for one to two seconds, which signals that there’s no more water in the boiler and the extraction has finished.
 You should turn off the heat at this point and pour your espresso straight away.

-No, the heat exchanger plate should only ever be heated when the 9Barista is sitting on it.
+Note: if you’re using one of the original heat exchanger plates, it should only ever be heated when the 9Barista is sitting on it.
 If it’s pre-heated or left on the heat once the 9Barista has brewed it’s likely to separate into layers or deform.
 If this happens it won’t be able to transfer heat effectively and your machine won’t be able to produce espresso.
-If that’s happened to you, replacements are available here.
 It’s also important that you never cool your heat exchanger plate with water.
 Further guidance is available here.
+We recommend upgrading to our new heat transfer plate if that has happened to yours, or our induction plate if you’re using an induction stove.

 My machine seems to have some casting marks and surface imperfections, is this normal?